invertase/notifee/docs-react-native/react-native/docs/ios/remote-notification-support.md

 Before, moving to the next step, run the app and check it builds successfully – make sure you have the correct target selected.

 ## Edit the payload
-Now everything is setup in your app, you can alter your notification payload to include `notifee_options`:
+Now everything is setup in your app, you can alter your notification payload in two ways:

+1. When sending from your BE (either via REST api or firebase admin sdk)
+2. In Notification Service Extension when you receive notification

+> Make sure that you will set `mutable-content: 1` (mutableContent if you are using firebase admin sdk) when sending notification otherwise Notification Service Extension will NOT be triggered

+> Make sure that you will set `content-available: 1` (contentAvailable if you are using firebase admin sdk) if you want to receive notification when your app is in foreground

+### 1. When sending from your BE

 ```json
 // FCM